iluwatar/java-design-patterns/ambassador/README.md

 }
 ```

-A client has a local service ambassador used to interact with the remote service:
+A client has a local service ambassador used to interact with the remote service.

 ```java